KiAi-dev/selectiveci-action/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/KiAi-dev/selectiveci-action?style=social)](https://github.com/KiAi-dev/selectiveci-action/stargazers)
 > ✅ Official GitHub Marketplace Action — production-ready and versioned.

----

 ## selectiveci-action

-GitHub Action wrapper for **SelectiveCI** — a decision layer for safer, faster, and cheaper CI.

----
+GitHub Action that determines how CI should run based on the files changed in a pull request.

 ## What Is SelectiveCI?